A Functional Approach to Curve Alignment and Shape Analysis: Real data analysis

-A low value of $D_1(\mathbf{y}^s)$ indicates that the generated curve is on average close to the dataset’s shapes, while a low value of $D_2(\mathbf{y}^s)$ indicates that at least one shape from the original dataset is similar to the generated one.
-The values of these two metrics for each generated curve are indicated at the top of each plot in Figures \ref{gen_1} and \ref{gen_2} .
+A low value of $D_1(\mathbf{y}^{s})$ indicates that the generated curve is, on average, close to the shapes in the dataset, while a low value of $D_2(\mathbf{y}^{s})$ indicates that the generated curve is close to at least one observed shape.
+The values of these two metrics are reported above each generated curve in Figures~\ref{gen_1} and \ref{gen_2}.

-Overall, our method produces more realistic shapes compared to the MFPCA approach.
-This is particularly evident in Figure \ref{gen_1}, where the curves generated by our model (row (b)) closely resemble real butterfly silhouettes, whereas those from MFPCA (row (c)) tend to produce generic closed curves with little resemblance to actual butterflies.
+For the butterfly dataset, illustrated in Figure~\ref{gen_1}, both the proposed approach and the MFPCA baseline yield comparable performance according to the proposed metrics.
+However, visual inspection favors our approach.
+In particular, the generated shapes better preserve fine structural features such as the head and antennae, which are often poorly represented or entirely absent in curves generated using MFPCA.

+For the fork dataset, illustrated in Figure~\ref{gen_2}, the metrics clearly favor the proposed approach.
+The shapes generated using MFPCA show little resemblance to actual forks, reflecting the limitations of modeling unaligned curves.
+In contrast, the proposed method produces shapes that remain consistent with the overall fork geometry.
+Nevertheless, some generated curves still exhibit irregular or distorted features.
+This highlights the intrinsic difficulty of modeling complex shapes from a limited sample size ($n_f = 20$).